hanabi/hanabi.github.io/Reference.md

 * A *Selfish Clue* is when a player:
   1) has a playable card in their hand (e.g. red 2)
   2) gives a *Play Clue* to the next connecting card (e.g. red 3)
 * In almost all cases, there is no reason to give a *Selfish Clue*.
-Players can simply play your playable card and let someone else on the team "get" the next card.
-Being *Selfish* is typically associated with having bad teammwork.
+Players can simply play their playable card and let someone else on the team "get" the next card.
+Being *Selfish* is typically associated with having bad teamwork.
 * However, in rare cases, giving a *Selfish Clue* can be good.
 * For example, in a 3-player game:
   * All the 1's are played on the stacks.